Associate Professor of Architectural History, Theory and Criticism

 Yeo Kang Shua obtained his BA (Architectural Studies), MArch and PhD (Architecture) from the National University of Singapore.
-He holds the inaugural Hokkien Foundation Career Professorship in Architectural Conservation at the Singapore University of Technology and Design.
+He holds the inaugural Hokkien Foundation Career Professorship in Architectural Conservation at the Singapore University of Technology and Design from 2014 to 2018.

 He has worked on many projects including conservation work and has collaborated in many archaeological projects in Singapore: Palmer Road (2006); Fort Serapong, Sentosa Island (2006-2007).
 He has published in both local and international journals on theory of architecture, conservation and history.

 Kang Shua also had the privilege of being part of the team on three separate projects that won the UNESCO Asia-Pacific Heritage Awards for Culture Heritage Conservation: Award of Merit for Ngee Ann Kongsi’s Wak Hai Cheng Bio (Yueh Hai Ching Temple) in 2014, Award of Excellence for Singapore Lam Ann Association’s Hong San See Temple Restoration Project in 2010 and the inaugural heritage award Jury Commendation for Innovation for Yuhu Elementary School Project in Lijiang, China in 2005.
 He is formerly the inaugural head of the Monuments Inspectorate at the Preservation of Monuments Board, Singapore.

 - MArch, National University of Singapore

 - BA Architectural Studies, National University of Singapore

 - Visiting Researcher, History, Theory and Criticism of Architecture and Art, Department of Architecture, Massachusetts Institute of Technology (2011/2012)

 - Visiting Scholar, Department of Architecture, Tsinghua University (2005)